mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     The minimum disk size for dedicated clusters is 10GB for AWS and GCP.
 If you specify diskSizeGB with a lower disk size, Atlas defaults to the minimum disk size value.

 * `encryption_at_rest_provider` - (Optional) Set the Encryption at Rest parameter.
 Possible values are AWS, GCP, AZURE or NONE.
 Requires M10 or greater and for backup_enabled to be false or omitted.
+* `labels` - (Optional) Array containing key-value pairs that tag and categorize the cluster.
+Each key and value has a maximum length of 255 characters.
+You cannot set the key `Infrastructure Tool`, it is used for internal purposes to track aggregate usage.
 * `mongo_db_major_version` - (Optional) Version of the cluster to deploy.
 Atlas supports the following MongoDB versions for M10+ clusters: `3.6`, `4.0`, or `4.2`.
 You must set this value to `4.2` if `provider_instance_size_name` is either M2 or M5.
 * `num_shards` - (Optional) Selects whether the cluster is a replica set or a sharded cluster.
 If you use the replicationSpecs parameter, you must set num_shards.
 * `pit_enabled` - (Optional) - Flag that indicates if the cluster uses Point-in-Time backups.
 If set to true, provider_backup_enabled must also be set to true.